CarelessInternet/NodeBot/privacy_policy.md

 ## What Discord Data do you collect?

 As of right now, NodeBot collects the following Discord Data on success and if it isn't already stored:
-- Music Commands:
-  * Guild ID
 - Economy Commands:
   * User ID
   * Guild ID
-- Blacklisting Commands:
-  * User ID
-  * Guild ID
-  * Mentioned user's ID
-  * The reasoning behind a blacklist

-## What other data is collected/created?
+## What other data is collected/created/modified?

-As of right now, NodeBot collects/creates the following data on success:
+As of right now, NodeBot collects/creates/modifies the following data on success:

 - Economy Commands:
   * Time of first command usage (this is not Discord Data, since the bot just takes the current time)
-  * Cash & Bank Money (the bot automatically creates these for you, obviously it's not your cash or bank amount in real life)
+  * Cash & Bank Money (the bot automatically creates and handles these for you)
 - Blacklisting Commands:
   * Time of blacklist (again, this is not Discord Data, since the bot just takes the current time)

 ## Why do you need the data?

-All of the data collected is required to keep the economy/blacklisting/music commands functioning as expected.
+All of the data collected is required to keep the economy commands functioning as expected.

 ## How do you use the data?

-Music data is used to store temporary data for the queuing system.<br>
 Economy data may be used to tell different users apart, and keep track of money.<br>
-Blacklist data may be used to tell different users apart, and prevent blacklisted users from using NodeBot commands.<br>
 All data stored is displayed to the user and others in the Discord server through different commands in one way or another, so no data is kept secret.

 ## How long is the data stored for?

-Music data gets deleted when no songs are left in queue, or the bot gets disconnected, or an error occurs.<br>
-Economy data remains permanently.<br>
+Economy data remains permanently.
-Blacklist data remains until a user with sufficient permissions whitelists the user, which is when the data gets deleted permanently.

 ## Do you share any data to companies or other people?